 Kenya is one of the most popular expat destinations in Africa.
-Many of those who relocate to Kenya do so with children and for these expats, finding a good school is a priority.
-Expats living in Nairobi will find a good selection of private and international schooling options for their children – however, school fees can be prohibitively expensive.
+Many of those who relocate to Kenya are parents, for whom finding a good school is a priority.
+Nairobi has a good selection of private and international schooling options, though school fees can be prohibitively expensive.

 Many public schools in Nairobi are underfunded and poorly resourced, although those within cities are generally of a better standard compared to rural areas.
 Still, private schools hold more promise, especially for expat students from the UK as the academic system is similar to the British national curriculum.

-For many expats moving to Nairobi, the best option is one of the international schools as this typically causes the least disruption to the child’s studies, allowing them to continue with a familiar curriculum.
+Many expats moving to Nairobi choose an international school, as these typically cause the least disruption to the child’s studies, allowing them to continue with a familiar curriculum.

 Public schools in Nairobi